nengo/nengo-dl/docs/training.rst

 These elements will *not* be optimized if they are targeted by an online learning rule.
 For example, :class:`nengo:nengo.PES` modifies connection weights as a model is running.
-If we tried to optimize those weights with some offline training method as well then those two processes would conflict with each other, likely resulting in unintended effects.
+If we also tried to optimize those weights with some offline training method then those two processes would conflict with each other, likely resulting in unintended effects.
 So NengoDL will assume that those elements should not be optimized.